The Pros and Cons of Different Two-Factor Authentication Types and Methods

 Code generation apps are a worthy alternative to SMS codes.
 The most common among such applications is the Google two factor authentication solution – Google Authenticator.
 Such software OTP tokens generate codes independently based on a particular algorithm or random sequence.
 The main algorithms for generating such one-time codes are the HOTP (hash-based one-time password, RFC4226), TOTP (time-based one-time password, RFC6238) and OCRA (OATH challenge-response algorithm, RFC6287) that were developed and are supported by the OATH (Initiative for Open Authentication).

-Two factor authentication app Protectimus Smart Two factor authentication app Protectimus Smart Two factor authentication app Protectimus Smart
+Two-factor authentication app Protectimus Smart Two-factor authentication app Protectimus Smart Two-factor authentication app Protectimus Smart

 Pros: